 I blanked out and couldn’t come up with anything to say after the initial scripted intro.
 Once, at a party, I panicked after the initial introductions and went to the bathroom.
 Then I went home.

-Today, I could walk up to almost anyone and introduce myself and make conversation.
-I actually enjoy it when I’m in the mood.
+Today, I could walk up to anyone and introduce myself and make conversation.
+When I’m in the mood, I actually enjoy it.

 The key to eliminating nervousness around people

 I have to warn you, it wasn’t easy.
 But it WORKED.
-Looking back at it, it was one of the best times in my life because of how I dealt with it.
+Looking back, it was one of the best times in my life.
+All because I learned how to eliminate my nervousness around people.

 In psychology, this is what we call habituation.
 It is the process of decreasing your (nervous) response to a situation through repeated exposure to it.

-Make a list of what you are nervous about
+#1.
+Make a list of what makes you nervous

 - Introduce myself to a new person at a party